arthurdenner/format-string-by-pattern/README.md

 ## Overview

-This module consists on a function that takes a pattern and a value and then returns this value formatted according to the pattern.
-It probably won't work with every pattern tho.
+This module consists on a function that receives a pattern and a value and returns this value formatted according to the pattern.

 ## Why?

-I was writing one specific function to each formatted value I had to obtain from an input and that sucks, so I decided to try write a function to format any value based on any pattern.
+I had to write a specific function to format every value I needed and that sucks, so I decided to try write a function to format any value based on any pattern.
 This is my attempt. 😃

 ## Other solutions

-There is probably other solutions to these problems.
-If you know any other solution, feel free to open a PR adding it to the README.md.
+I don't know any other solutions to this problem.
+If you do, feel free to open a PR adding it to the README.md.

 ## Usage